Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Overall Latin America Market:

-• 2032 projected value: $41.30 billion
+• 2034 projected value: $58.38 billion (Market Data Forecast, 2026)

-• 2024–2032 CAGR: 18.9% annually
+• 2026–2034 CAGR: 18.9% annually (Market Data Forecast, 2026)

-• Share of global market: ~15% of global medical tourism revenue
+• Share of global market: about 22% of global medical tourism revenue in 2025 ($12.29 billion of a $55.85 billion global market, Market Data Forecast)

-By Country (2024 market size):
+By Country (latest market size):

 • Colombia: $235 million (2024), projected $6.3 billion by 2032

-• Costa Rica: $437 million (dental & wellness specialization)
+• Costa Rica: $344.3 million in 2025 (dental & wellness specialization)

 Cost Comparison Statistics (USA vs Latin America)

-Dental Procedures: Save ~70%
+Dental Procedures: ~70% below US prices

-ProcedureUSA CostMexicoColombiaCosta RicaSavings
+ProcedureUSA CostMexicoColombiaCosta RicaBelow USA

 Dental Implant$3,500$900$850$80070-77%